li-boxuan/Terminus-CLI/README.md

 it was primarily designed as a research-preview agent for evaluating the abilities of language models to power autonomous agents in the terminal.

+Note that Terminus CLI is a fork of [Terminus-2 agent](https://www.tbench.ai/terminus), which is a built-in agent in terminal-bench.

 ## Installation

 ### Prerequisites